WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     If the Directory for the extension does not exist, it will be created and an empty array is returned.
 MABXXX WHY???

-    Throws if the extensionId is invalid,
-    if the directory's full pathName is > 255 characters, or if the matchGLOB is provided and is not a String, or if there is an operating system error.
+    Throws if the directory's full pathName is > 255 characters, or if the matchGLOB is provided and is not a String, or if there is an operating system error.